Devanshaga1234/JobGenie/README.md

 - Add tests for new features
 - Update documentation as needed

-## 📝 License

-This project is licensed under the ISC License.
-See the [LICENSE](LICENSE) file for details.

 ## 🐛 Known Issues

 - Large file uploads may timeout on slower connections